Frequently Asked Questions

 Can all Minority Serving Institutions (MSIs) participate?

 All MSIs are invited to join the ML-RCP and receive full access to benefits.
 It is our goal to have every MSI as a member.
+See a list of our current members here.

 What institutions are eligible to receive funding from the ML-RCP?